 - Corn, broccoli, cabbage, beans, or peas

 At this point you should stop taking vitamins or other supplements.
-Ask your doctor whether and when you should stop taking any prescription medicines you use regularly, and any over-the-counter anti-inflammatory or blood thinner meds you may use.
+Ask your doctor whether and when you should stop taking any prescription medicines you use regularly, and any over-the-counter anti-inflammatory or blood thinning meds you may use.

 Step 3: The Fast